dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 name: dry-types
 ---

-It is possible to define a type definition of a hash with known keys and value types.
-Let's say you want describe a hash containing the name and age of a user:
+It is possible to define a type for a hash with a known set of keys and corresponding value types.
+Let's say you want to describe a hash containing the name and the age of a user:

 ```ruby
 # using simple kernel coercions